sethvargo/go-limiter/daprsample/README.md

       value: "redis-rate-limit"
 ```

-The HTTP Binding implementation would have to be extended to call the rate-,miting library to check if there are enough tokens for the call and if not, wait for some period of time before attempting to get another token.
-One area of integration would be the [Invoke](https://github.com/dapr/components-contrib/blob/master/bindings/http/http.go#L222) in the HTTP binding.
+The DAPR HTTP Binding implementation would have to be extended to call the rate-limiting library to check if there are enough tokens for the call and if not, wait for some period of time before attempting to get another token.
+One area of integration would be the [Invoke](https://github.com/dapr/components-contrib/blob/master/bindings/http/http.go#L222) method in the HTTP binding.

 ![DAPR HTTP Binding](dapr-design.drawio.png)